chanhee-kang/twieet-sentiment-analysis-LSTM/README.md

 # Sentiment Analysis
-Sentiment analysis with tweet datasets using LSTM
+Sentiment analysis with tweet datasets using LSTM.
+The model will predict your sentence is postive, negative or netural!!!

+## Datasets
+You can download from: [https://www.kaggle.com/c/tweet-sentiment-extraction]

 ## Machine Learning Frame Work
 ![pytorch](https://user-images.githubusercontent.com/26376653/84051109-9de92d80-a9e9-11ea-887d-06113adab7c0.jpg)